BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 Example: BG1 Jaheira has only 1 battle cry: "For The fallen!".
 So the whole game you listen to that over and over.

-But, BG2 Jaheira has 3 battle cries:
+But, BG2 Jaheira has 2 more battle cries:
+ - "Fall creature!
+And feed the earth!"
+ - "Nature take the life she gave!"

+This component adds those extra battle cries to BG1 Jaheira.
+And adds one more, from a voiced dialogue line.
+So in the end, both BG1 and BG2 Jaheira have 4 battle cries:
  - "For the fallen!"
  - "Fall creature!
 And feed the earth!"
- - "Nature take the life she gave!".
+ - "Nature take the life she gave!"

-This component adds 2 extra battle cries to BG1 Jaheira.

-Naturally, this is BGT only and works only for NPC who are present in both BG1 and BG2, namely:
-- Edwin
-- Imoen
-- Jaheira
-- Minsc
-- Viconia
+ - "Die your final death!"

-In some cases, BG1 and BG2 versions of an NPC have different sounds in same slots, it's a collision, so the 3 subcomponents are:
+In some cases, there are too many sounds to fit into one soundset.
+So the 3 subcomponents are:

 ##### Additions only
 Only missing sounds are added, therefore after transition soundsets may change.

 ##### BG1 soundsets prevail
-In case of a collision, sounds from BG1 prevail, after transition soundsets do not change.
+Prefer BG1 sounds, after transition soundsets do not change.

 ##### BG2 soundsets prevail
-In case of a collision, sounds from BG2 prevail, after transition soundsets do not change.
+Prefer BG2 sounds, after transition soundsets do not change.

 If this explanation is too confusing, but you'd like to hear more different sounds, just take "Additions only".